ZuluSpl0it/ELM327_Drivers_Software/README.md

 # ELM327_Drivers_Software
-These are the files that came with a ELM327 I ordered.
-I noticed that many people have been having a hard time located the drivers
+These are the files that came on CD with a ELM327 I ordered.
+I noticed that many people are having a hard time locating the drivers.